pagopa/rtd-ms-transaction-filter/README.md

 Date validation for the recovered file is enabled through the property __rest-client.hpan.list.dateValidation__, the resource creation/update timestamp is extracted through the header configured with __dateValidationHeaderName__, and defined with the timestamp pattern defined in __rest-client.hpan.list.dateValidationPattern__, if enabled the execution date is compared with the recovered timestamp, if the difference exceeds 24 hours, an exception is thrown.

+For the new endpoints, regarding the production of a list of tokens, the REST client used has a similar structure to the previously existing endpoints.
+Differntly from the previous cases, the initial calls does not have a redirect, but the retrieval is managed from a list of link retrieved with the first endpoints for the tokenPan and bin lists, and called in a sequencial manner, in order to obtain all the parts containing the informations.

+For the list recovery service additional configurations are considered for extracting the resource through a compressed file (default setting for the exposed Azure enviroment), enabled through the property __rest-client.tkm.list.attemptExtraction__, the resource matching __rest-client.tkm.list.listFilePattern__ is considered to be a valid token list file.

+Checksum validation for the recovered file is enabled through the property __rest-client.tkm.list.checksumValidation__, the resource checksum is extracted through the header configured with __checksumHeaderName__.

+Date validation for the recovered file is enabled through the property __rest-client.tkm.list.dateValidation__, the resource creation/update timestamp is extracted through the header configured with __dateValidationHeaderName__, and defined with the timestamp pattern defined in __rest-client.tkm.list.dateValidationPattern__, if enabled the execution date is compared with the recovered timestamp, if the difference exceeds 24 hours, an exception is thrown.

 To generate a keystore from the a .pfx file, use the following commands to produce a JKS file: